Walnut, Iowa History

 1965 - Walnut opens a new library on the west side of Central Street in the downtown block.
 The Historical Room in the back is dedicated in 1966.

 1965 - Interstate 80 is opened near Walnut.
-Several families who moved to Walnut as part of the construction crew remain in Walnut, Robert and Izetta Dierking to this day.
+Several families who moved to Walnut as part of the construction crew remain in Walnut, Robert and Izetta Dierking and Leo and Bobbi Rechtenbach to this day.

 1966 - Walnut opens a new expanded post office south of the Legion Hall downtown, at the spot it had held since the 1880s.
 It is still in operation today at this location.

 1968 - The Best Western Hotel chain opens The Colonial Motor Inn and Restaurant at the I-80 interchange.
 It is still in operation today under a different name.